a-whitehouse/mol-gen/README.md

 For preprocessing I parallelised the application of the [MoleculePreprocessor](src/mol_gen/preprocessing/preprocessor.py) to the input parquet dataframe through a Dask [distributed scheduler](src/mol_gen/preprocessing/dask.py).
 This was able to provide a 4-fold speedup on my 6-core AMD Ryzen 5 5600X Processor.
-The use of Dask also allows the preprocessing step to handle larger-then-memory datasets, which was very useful for my PC with 16GB RAM.
+The use of Dask also allows the preprocessing step to handle larger-then-memory datasets, which was very useful for when my PC only had 16 GB RAM.

-For model training I used my personal computer with a Nvidia GeForce RTX 3080 GPU.
+For model training I made use of my PC's GPU, a GeForce RTX 3080 GPU.
-The libraries Cudnn, Cudatoolkit and tensorflow-gpu in the environment allow Tensorflow to make use of the GPU without extra effort.
+The libraries Cudnn, Cudatoolkit and tensorflow-gpu in the environment allow Tensorflow to do this without extra effort.
 If you attempt training without a CUDA-enabled GPU, training will be significantly slower.